Why this website happened

 LIVESTRONG, the American cancer charity, says “We believe in information – not pity”.

 Many cancer patients find once hospital treatment is over, they feel ‘abandoned’ and have to work things out for themselves.
-If this happens to you, this website is to give you ideas and information about where to find help, and examples of what others have discovered, so you don’t feel so alone.
+If this happens to you, this website is here to give you ideas and information about where to find help, and examples of what others have discovered, so you don’t feel so alone.

 My name, Verite, comes from French Huguenot immigrants of 16th century, and means TRUTH.

-I try to copy my name (bit difficult at times) but am getting fed up with the way Politicians (particularly those with their fingers in the Health pie) are misleading us with ‘porkies’.
+I try to live up my name (bit difficult at times) but am getting fed up with the way Politicians (particularly those with their fingers in the Health pie) are misleading us with ‘porkies’.
 The Nuffield Trust has just produced an analysis of the results of the last election, and say that the poIiticians told us one thing, but voters were mainly interested in the NHS.
 More fools them for ignoring facts.

 Before the Election I had written to my MP to ask him to intervene and stop closure of a local NHS service that cancer survivors depend upon.
 He replied back telling me “the NHS is doing a marvellous job”.
 I then questioned why Uber was being considered for hospital transport, to receive back what I can only describe as an advertising blurb praising the company – but not answering my points re Criminal Record checks, etc. Strange! but then he worked alongside George Osborne.